 - Highly scalable, suitable for large projects or small one-off programs known as scripts

 - A large user community

 A suitable Python reference book is strongly recommended to augment the ArcPy-focused information you find here.
-For Python beginners, 'Learning Python' by Mark Lutz and David Ascher, published by O’Reilly & Associates, and 'Core Python Programming' by Wesley J. Chun, published by Prentice Hall, are both good introductions to the language and are not overwhelming in scope.
-There are many other books on Python and its particular uses, with new ones being released regularly, so explore what is available.
+For Python beginners, "Learning Python" by Mark Lutz and David Ascher, published by O’Reilly & Associates, and "Core Python Programming" by Wesley J. Chun, published by Prentice Hall, are both good introductions to the language and are not overwhelming in scope.
+There are many other books on Python and its uses, with new ones being released regularly, so explore what is available.
 The Python website has full documentation for Python, but it is concise and developer oriented.
 There is a large online Python community with many online resources that are accessible from the Python home page.

-If you're new to Python, the external tutorials listed here are recommended for you.
+If you are new to Python, the external tutorials listed here are recommended for you.

 Python tutorials for programmers

 The external tutorials listed here are aimed at those who have experience with other programming languages (Perl, Visual Basic, C).

 Python is the primary language for automation in both ArcGIS 10.x and ArcGIS Pro, due in large part to its versatility and extensibility.
 It is partially due to these virtues that Python is also becoming one of the most widely used programming languages in general.
 Python has a rich ecosystem of preexisting packages that can be leveraged in ArcGIS, but managing which packages are installed on a system can be a complex and time-consuming task, especially when working on multiple projects or trying to share code with others.

 To leverage this versatility, the Python community has created methods to easily create projects in multiple versions of Python and simplify the process of installing nearly all publicly available Python packages.
 Conda is the most popular and widely used Python package manager.